hackclub/winter/alialiwa2005.md

 Step 14: Enable headless SSH setup by creating a new file without an extension, name it: ssh

-Step 15: Eject the SD card from the PC/laptop and plug the SD card into Pi, connect ethernet, and power.
+Step 15: Eject the SD card from the PC/laptop and plug the SD card into board, connect ethernet, and power.

+Step 15b: If using an Raspberry Pi alternative board, use a keyboard & mouse, complete initial setup, and install ssh if not already installed.
+Refer to your board-specific documentation as needed.

-Step 16: ssh into the Pi & install Kubernetes.
+Step 16: ssh into the boards & install Kubernetes.

-Step 17: Set up the first pi as the Kubernetes "master."
+Step 17: Set up the first board as the Kubernetes "master."

-Step 18: Set up the other pis as Kubernetes "nodes."
+Step 18: Set up the other boards as Kubernetes "nodes."

 Step 19: Experiment & hack with Kubernetes!
 Congrats on building your private cloud!